luciancaetano/lens-ui/README.md

 #Providers
 - LensProvider

-# TODO
+# ROADMAP
-- Implement visual regression tests
-- Move to BEM css
-- Write documentation or Write documented storybook's
+- Write a gread documentation
+- Write more tests